Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-windows.rst

     :width: 80%
     :alt: Tor install wizard

-   We will install it to ``C:\Program Files\Tor Brwoser``.
+   We will install it to ``C:\Program Files\Tor Browser``.
 If you choose a different folder, it needs to *not* be anywhere under ``C:\Users\``.
-Note the path you use here for for the step after next.
+Note the path you use here for the step after next.

 #.
-Now you want to set up Tor to run as a service: to run in the background and keep itself running so you don’t have to worry about it again.
+Now you want to set up Tor to run as a service: to run in the background and keep itself running so you don't have to worry about it again.
 To do so, you need to open your Command Prompt as an administrator.

    * In Windows 10, you can simply type ``cmd`` in the Windows search bar, right click on the first result, and select `Run as Administrator`.